Breaking the Ice

 BR: In that song I play the part of a person that has just died after a long illness.
 The song starts with the verse: “Ecco…splende qualcosa in alto e più…il là…”

-It is not very easy to translate but I hope it helped you to understand something more about this song.
+It is not very easy to translate but I hope it helps people to understand something more about the song.

 BR: In that song I play the part of a person that has just died after a long illness.
 The song starts with the verse: “Ecco…splende qualcosa in alto e più…il là…”

-It is not very easy to translate but I hope it helped you to understand something more about this song.
+It is not very easy to translate but I hope it helps people to understand something more about the song.

 RM: Although you have a number of guest musicians on the album, you play piano, violin, viola and synth-pad on 'Under the Ice', and in the past you have played keyboards with other artists such as the band you mentioned earlier, Arcansiel.
 Do you see yourself as vocalist or multi-instrumentalist - or perhaps both?